7 days Siem Reap to Phnom Penh

 After we pick you up from the airport and take you to your hotel, take some time to relax or explore the city before we meet for a welcome dinner.
 One of Siem Reap's best restaurants, this establishment is a Friends International social enterprise that provides vocational training for marginalized youth.

-We'll hit the bikes when the sun rises at 4:30 a.m. and make our way around the impressive temples in the area all morning.
-In the early afternoon we'll spend time with our non-profit partner to hear their stories and learn more about the issues that people face in Cambodia every day.
+We'll hit the bikes when the sun rises at 4:30 a.m. and make our way around the impressive temples of Angkor Wat all morning.
+In the early afternoon we'll spend time with our non-profit partner This Life Cambodia to hear their stories and learn more about the issues that people face in Cambodia every day.

-We'll have a full day to get the blood pumping and the mind wandering as we cycle another to Battambang.
+We'll have a full day to get the blood pumping and the mind wandering as we cycle on to Battambang.
 We'll travel across the wetlands, around the Tonle Sap river, and through villages that support themselves via sustainable fishing.
-We'll take a long tail boat ride across the final section of the wetlands before or last bike stint into Battambang.
+We'll take a longtail boat ride across the final section of the wetlands before our last bike stint into Battambang.
 Packed with cafes proudly displaying local art, the town is considered an emergence of young talent in a field that was virtually wiped out by the Khmer Rouge.
 Battambang is also great for shopping, with colonial style streets and hidden secrets where bric-a-brac abounds.
 Dinner is in another social enterprise based restaurant.

 After an early breakfast, we’ll make our way along the dusty red backroads.
 We'll cycle through rural scenery for some of the most epic photography.
 We’ll get to the town of Pursat by late afternoon and into our hotel to enjoy the swimming pool and on-site massage spa.
 Once there, we’ll get a VIP tour from an amazing NGO, Sustainable Cambodia.
 After a full presentation by the executives and a tour of their facilities, we will be guided to see their projects working first hand.